 - You are forced to think and understand things like caching, and Search Engine Optimisation and Image Optimisation.
 If you don’t want to Google will spank you down the page rankings.

 - WordPress is not a homogenous environment like Wix or Squarespace.
 So you have more freedom and more choices.
 That requires research, tenacity and experimentation.
 If that’s not for you well go for the obvious rivals to WordPress.

 This is one of the biggest reasons why people get confused about WordPress.

 The dot com version of WordPress is a business created by one of the creators of the WordPress platform.
 Yes, it uses a modified version of the WordPress software.
 It is blogging focused at least for the free version, (yep you don’t have to pay a penny).
 Many large companies also use WordPress.COM.

 If you just want to Blog.
 WordPress.COM offers free hosting, but you will have advertising on your site.

 WordPress.COM is becoming less restrictive with time.
-They now allow you to have your own domain name now, which they didn’t previously.
+They now allow you to have your own domain name now, which they didn’t previously allow.

-But there are still plenty of restrictions with the dot com version of WordPress in regards to plugin etc. WordPress.COM is homogenous environment a bit like Squarespace or Wix.
+But there are still plenty of restrictions with the dot com version of WordPress in regards to plugins you can use.
+WordPress.COM is a homogenous environment a bit like Squarespace or Wix.